• Skip to main content

 What Is The 5X5 Workout Program?

-Let’s clear one thing up from the outset; 5×5 refers to doing five sets of five reps, and several workouts feature this set/rep scheme.
+Let’s clarify one thing from the outset: 5×5 refers to doing five sets of five reps, and several workouts feature this set/rep scheme.

 Popular examples include: